TiciaD/TicTacToe/pseudocode.md

     - onPress() ---> function that adds `player.symbol` to value of square
     - `square.value` ---> value stored in square, starts as empty string
     - updateView() ---> function to DISPLAY 'X', 'O' or blank based on state
+    - isClicked() ---> true/false, has square been clicked once?

 - Board
     - createBoard() ---> function to generate HTML for creating board